tatumio/tatum-php/docs/Api/EthereumApi.md

 Generate Ethereum account address from Extended public key

-<h4>1 credit per API call.</h4><br/> <p>Generates an Ethereum account deposit address from an Extended public key.
-The deposit address is generated for the specific index - each extended public key can generate up to 2^31 addresses starting from index 0 until 2^31 - 1.</p>
+<h4>1 credit per API call.</h4>

+ Generates an Ethereum account deposit address from an Extended public key.
+The deposit address is generated for the specific index - each extended public key can generate up to 2^31 addresses starting from index 0 until 2^31 - 1.

 ### Example